alexrutar/food.rutar.org/content/recipes/leek_and_celeraic_soup.md

 +++
-title = "Leek and celeriac soup" description = "Hearty vegetable soup that is not too rich." weight = 0
+title = "Leek and celeriac soup" description = "Creamy vegetable soup that is not too rich." weight = 0

 [extra]